rabiulcste/kaggle-kernels-ml/Top 500 Indian Cities Data/Readme.md

 # Story of Top 500 Indian Cities
+### Dataset Info
- the census 2011 of Indian Cities with Population more than 1 Lac and City wise number of Graduates from the Census 2011, to create a visualization of where the future cities of India stands today,
+The census 2011 of Indian Cities with Population more than 1 Lac and City wise number of Graduates from the Census 2011, to create a visualization of where the future cities of India stands today.

+#### Attributes Info
+- 'name_of_city' : Name of the City
+- 'state_code' : State Code of the City
+- 'state_name' : State Name of the City
+- 'dist_code' : District Code where the city belongs ( 99 means multiple district )
+- 'population_total' : Total Population
+- 'population_male' : Male Population
+- 'population_female' : Female Population
+- '0-6_population_total' : 0-6 Age Total Population
+- '0-6_population_male' : 0-6 Age Male Population
+- '0-6_population_female' : 0-6 Age Female Population
+- 'literates_total' : Total Literates
+- 'literates_male' : Male Literates
+- 'literates_female' : Female Literates
+- 'sex_ratio' : Sex Ratio
+- 'child_sex_ratio' : Sex ratio in 0-6
+- 'effective_literacy_rate_total' : Literacy rate over Age 7
+- 'effective_literacy_rate_male' : Male Literacy rate over Age 7
+- 'effective_literacy_rate_female': Female Literacy rate over Age 7
+- 'location' : Lat,Lng
+- 'total_graduates' : Total Number of Graduates
+- 'male_graduates' : Male Graduates
+- 'female_graduates' : Female Graduates

 ### What you may learn here?
 This notebook is a detailed investigation on top 500 Indian cities.

-### Dataset Context
-The World Happiness Report is a landmark survey of the state of global happiness.
-The first report was published in 2012, the second in 2013, the third in 2015, and the fourth in the 2016 Update.
-The World Happiness 2017, which ranks 155 countries by their happiness levels, was released at the United Nations at an event celebrating International Day of Happiness on March 20th.
-The report continues to gain global recognition as governments, organizations and civil society increasingly use happiness indicators to inform their policy-making decisions.
-Leading experts across fields – economics, psychology, survey analysis, national statistics, health, public policy and more – describe how measurements of well-being can be used effectively to assess the progress of nations.
-The reports review the state of happiness in the world today and show how the new science of happiness explains personal and national variations in happiness.
+I worked from two side.
+One approach is statewise analysis and another one citywise.
+Findings was quite interesting!

 ### Dependencies
 This project requires Python 3.5 and the following Python libraries installed: